 - 1 Tsp salt

-- To begin this recipe soak the cashews in filtered water overnight (or for at least 6 hours).
+- Soak the cashews in filtered water overnight (or for at least 6 hours).
 Alternatively, soak the cashews in hot water for 30 minutes.
 Once the cashews have soaked, then rinse them thoroughly.

-- Mix the psyllium husk flakes, water (1/2 cup) and lemon juice and leave to rest for approximately 10 minutes, while you prepare the rest of the recipe.
+- Mix the psyllium husk flakes and 1/2 cup water and leave to rest for approximately 10 minutes.

-- Add the remaining ingredients into a high-speed food processor and blend until you get a smooth consistency.
+- Add the cashews, nutritional years, coconut oil, salt and lemon juice into a high-speed food processor.
+Add the psyllium husk mixture, too.
+Blend until you get a smooth consistency.
 Season and taste, using extra salt if needed.